Jefferson County Nursing Home

 Facility Inspections

-This nursing home also earned an A+ inspection grade, making it one of the few facilities to receive multiple A+'s in our categories.
-This score is based on the nursing home's government inspections.
-An A+ in this category is one of the best complements we can pay to a nursing home.
-We take several aspects of a facility's inspection report into consideration in determining these inspection grades.
-One key factor is health deficiencies.
-It should be noted that the severity of deficiencies is usually more meaningful than the quantity of deficiencies, as some of these are quite insignificant.
+In addition to receiving a strong overall grade, this facility received an A+ inspection grade.
+This grade is based on the facility's recent government inspections.
+An A+ in this category is one of the best complements we can offer a nursing home.
+Inspection grades take several factors into consideration, including deficiencies and federal fines.
+You can learn more about each of these items by obtaining copies of nursing homes' inspection reports.
 This particular nursing home had just a single deficiency on its inspection report and it was not one deemed to pose a threat to patient health or safety.
 Finally, this facility had no substantiated complaints this year from residents, which is an excellent sign.

 Short-term Care Quality

-Turning to the fourth area, this nursing home was awarded a decent short-term care grade.
-While this is not as strong as many of its other category grades, this is truly nothing to be ashamed of.
-In the category of short-term care, we seek to evaluate indicators of a nursing home's rehabilitation services.
-We assess the facility's skilled nursing services, including those performed by registered nurses and physical and occupational therapists.
-Fortunately, this nursing home offers both physical therapists and registered nurses.
-Not all facilities offer both.
-The last item we assessed in this area is the number of residents that ultimately were able to return home from the facility.
-We found that just 31.4 percent of this facility's patients returned home.
+This facility also was given a top-shelf short-term care grade.
+This actually is its third strongest category grade.
+In that area, we gave this facility a score of A-.
+In the area of short-term care, we try to assess indicators of a nursing home's rehabilitation services.
+We assess a facility's skilled nursing services, such as those performed by registered nurses and physical, occupational and other therapists.
+Unfortunately, it doesn't look like this facility provided information about its staffing of registered nurses or physical therapists.
+The last metric we considered in this area is the percentage of residents who were able to leave the facility and return home.
+We found that 0 percent of this facility's patients were able to return home.

 Compared to national and state averages across all facilities.